thorek/gama/libs/doc/hooks.md

 }
 ```

+In any _hook_ function you get the `ResolverContext` which holds the data from the GraphQL layer, the principal and the runtime which you can use to perform any task or influencing the default implementation.

 The `beforeHooks` can interrupt the normal execution flow by returning an `object`.
 This would be handled as the result that will be sent to the client.
-In other words - if a `beforeXXX` hook returns `void` or `undefined` the regular implementation will be executed.
+In other words - if a `beforeXXX` hook returns `undefined` the regular implementation will be executed.
+If it returns an object - neither the regular implementation nor any possible `afterXXX` hook will be performed.

-In the the `afterXXX` hooks you also get the `result` that is about to be sent to the client.
-Hooks can change the `resolverContext` and `result` to influence the behaviour.
-A hook must return this `result` either changed or untouched, otherwise nothing will be sent to the client.
+In the the `afterXXX` hooks you also get the `resolved` value that is about to being sent to the client.
+A `afterXXX` hook must return this `resolved` either changed or untouched, otherwise nothing will be sent to the client.

 ## Example